-Proposed Amendment of the Official Notes to Pa.R.C.P.M.D.J.
+Proposed Amendment of Pa.R.C.P.M.D.J.
 Nos.
-515-516 and 1007
+515-516 and the Official Note to Pa.R.C.P.M.D.J.
+No. 1007

-The Minor Court Rules Committee is planning to propose to the Supreme Court of Pennsylvania the amendment of the Official Notes to Pa.R.C.P.M.D.J.
+The Minor Court Rules Committee is planning to propose to the Supreme Court of Pennsylvania the amendment of Pa.R.C.P.M.D.J.
 Nos.
-515-516 and 1007, addressing the timeframe for requesting an order for possession, for the reasons set forth in the accompanying explanatory report.
+515-516 and the Official Note to Pa.R.C.P.M.D.J.
+No. 1007, adding a cross-reference regarding termination of a supersedeas and making stylistic changes, for the reasons set forth in the accompanying explanatory report.
 Pursuant to Pa.R.J.A.
-No. 103(a)(1), the proposal is being published in the Pennsylvania Bulletin for comments, suggestions, or objections prior to submission to the Supreme Court.
+No. 103(a)(1), the proposal is being republished in the Pennsylvania Bulletin for comments, suggestions, or objections prior to submission to the Supreme Court.